 A certified valuer does the valuation of a property or land for a planned transaction, i.e. refinancing, a mortgage or a sale.
 These real estate transactions require valuations, as every property is unique.
-Location is a key factor but also any improvements or upgrades and the current condition of the property which will affect the value.
+Location is a key factor but also any improvements or upgrades like certainteed siding and vinyl siding insulation.
+Also consider the current condition of the property which will affect the value.

 Types Of Valuations